-Monthly schedule depositors are not required to file Form 941 on a monthly basis.
+Monthly schedule depositors do not file Form 941 on a monthly basis.
 Do not file Form 941-M, Employer's Monthly Federal Tax Return, unless you are instructed to do so by an IRS representative.

 New employers.
-During the 1st calendar year of your business, your tax liability for each quarter in the lookback period is considered to be zero.
-Therefore, you are a monthly schedule depositor for the 1st year of your business.
+Your tax liability for each quarter in the lookback period is considered to be zero.
+Therefore, you are a monthly schedule depositor for the 1st year you are an employer.
 However, see the \$100,000 Next-Day Deposit Rule on page 2.